dragoonDorise/EmuDeck/README.md

 # Hotkeys

-We try to use the same hotkeys for every emulator but some of them has its own different Hotkeys, check the following table:
+We try to use the same hotkeys for every emulator but some of them have their own different hotkeys, shown here:

 |  Hotkey         | RetroArch      | Dolphin        | Citra \* | Cemu \*        | Yuzu           | PCSX2 \*     | RPCS3        |
 | --------------- | -------------- | -------------- | -------- | -------------- | -------------- | ------------ | ------------ |